 Resources for Authors

 This is a listing of known resources for sapphic literature authors.
 This is intended to be a living document.
 Links and new sections will be added as they are found.
-A section on software is currently in the works.
+A separate list has been created for software resources.

-Here are some of the best online writing and information resources for sapphic fiction authors:
+Here are some of the best online writing and information resources for sapphic fiction authors and most other authors.
+(Updated with additions and corrections November 15th, 2023…still not exhaustive!):

 - From award winning author and senior Ylva Publishing editor, Jae, her website and newsletter for authors, The Sapphic Quill, and her craft books and tips newsletter written under her legal name, Sandra Gerth.